A Great Day on So Many Levels

 Simple Chicken Roll-Ups and a GIVEAWAY WINNER

 With the whirlwind of the holidays among us, I am doing my best to remember these stress reliever techniques so that I am able to enjoy this busy beautiful time.
 I really truly am trying to relish every second of the holidays because to me this really is the most wonderful time of the year and it comes and goes so quickly, but I’m only human, and I’m pretty darn exhausted.
-My two cups of coffee in the mornings have been very helpful though. :smile:
+My two cups of coffee in the mornings have been very helpful though. 🙂

 Monday